 It is suggested that you begin this process as soon as possible.
 As documents arrive, they will be collected in your application file.
 Incomplete student-application files will not be considered, nor will be students be notified of incomplete files.
 Applications are received on an open basis; there is no application deadline.
 Once the application process is complete, the student may begin classes at the next semester or summer session.

 Students are required to take the courses which are listed on the Curriculum Sheet, regardless of past education and experience.
 We may waive the SDEV 101 requirements in most cases, and give credit for ENGL 161 in most cases, but these are decided on an individual basis.

-This course of study is for anyone employed as a surgical technologist, who did not graduate from a formal surgical technology program but desires becoming eligible to take the national certification exam leading to the title “Certified Surgical Technologist” (CST).
+This course of study is for anyone employed as a surgical technologist, who did not graduate from an accredited surgical technology program but desires becoming eligible to take the national certification exam leading to the title “Certified Surgical Technologist” (CST).

 Any person working as a surgical technologist for at least two full time years or four years part-time within the last 5 years and fits one of the descriptions below:

-On the job trained (before March 1, 2000) surgical technologists who, because they did not graduate from a formal surgical tech program, are unable to take the national certification exam
+On the job trained surgical technologists who, because they did not graduate from a formal surgical tech program, are unable to take the national certification exam

 LPNs working as surgical technologists who are unable to take the national certification exam, because they did not graduate from an accredited surgical technology program